otakutyrant/New-Words-Loss/README.md

 * numpy
 * stanza (optional, generate lemmas better than the traditional way)

+# Features

+ALl for One: Iterates all selected books and generate a whole file that counts new words.
+Then you can memorize them.

 # TODO

 * Explain new word loss here.